galaxyproject/planemo/docs/faqs.rst

 via a graphical interface.
 It is also a scientific workflow management system and allows chaining multiple individual tools together to form a complex pipeline, which can be executed as a single tool.
-If you place a high value on a graphical interface, usability and developing flexible, reusable tools which can easily be adapted for other purposes, Galaxy could be a good choice for you.
+If you place a high value on a graphical interface, usability and developing flexible, reusable tools which can easily be adapted for other purposes, Galaxy is the best choice for you.

 CWL (Common Workflow Language) is a workflow specification, rather than a workflow management system.
-It aims to allow the description of scientific pipelines in a way that is independent of the particular workflow manager used; if this is important to you, using CWL would be an excellent idea.
+It aims to allow the textual description of scientific pipelines in a way that is independent of the particular workflow manager used; if this is important to you, using CWL would be an excellent idea.
 CWL workflows are supported by a variety of workflow managers, including Toil, cwltool, Arvados and Galaxy.